ros2/ros2_documentation/source/Tutorials/Cross-compilation.rst

 This document provides you with details on how to cross-compile the ROS2 software stack as well as provide examples for cross-compiling to systems based on the Arm cores.

-.. note:: There are a few ROS2 packages that fail cross-compilation and have to be disabled during the build.
-See `4.
-Build`_ section.

 How does it work ?
 ------------------